ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 !!! warning "Watch Out"
     Make sure that this spans from as far back as the lip ctrls can go, **to the symmetry line and further**.
-    If later you see that the lip ctrls or the corner ctrls are doing some very bad jumps or generally some unstable motions, this surface is often not placed well.
+    If later you see that the lip ctrls or the corner ctrls are doing some very bad jumps or artefacts in movements, a badly placed slide surface is often the cause.

 ## Upper and Lower Ctrls
 ### Count/Positions